jonathanolson/slither/notes/patterns.md

 # Patterns

 - TODO
-  - naming:
+  - Storage/Serialization of patternboards / patterns / rules
-    - 4x3,..., other props
+    - PatternBoard
+      - Naming prefixes? square, "4x4" for "there are four 4-order faces"? not sure how we would disambiguate
+        - Actually, fixed strings for the "edge/vertex" ones, and...
+STORE the face indices in a string for the face ones?
+    - We want to consolidate references to PatternBoards, so that the embeddings computation is "spread across all the rules"
     - Wait, CAN WE skip storing the mappings, since we can just find embeddings in tilings and report those out?
       - But... we should determine isomorphic pattern boards... take in strings and cache isomorphic ones?
         - Would we need to "remap" patterns/rules?
   -
   - PatternEmbeddingNode - PatternBoard in PatternBoard
   -